-Hundreds of no-cost plugins in LV2, native VST and LADSPA formats on Linux and OSX.
-On Linux install them with your system software manager.
-On OS X, Ardour includes a selection of plugins for use "out of the box".
+Hundreds of no-cost plugins in LV2, native VST and AudioUnit formats on all platforms.
+On Linux install LV2 plugins with your system software manager.

 AudioUnit (AU) plugin support on OS X, allowing use of all effects and instruments plugins from Waves, u-he, iZotope, PSP, Stillwell and many, many other plugin manufacturers.

-Export to many different data and file formats, including but not limited to WAV, AIFF, CAF, BWF, FLAC, Ogg/Vorbis.
+Export to many different data and file formats, including but not limited to WAV, AIFF, CAF, BWF, FLAC, Ogg/Vorbis, MP3.